markosankovic/notes/books/Motors for Makers/1 Introduction to Electric Motors.md

 ### 1.1.2 Jedlik's Self-Rotor

 In France, Andre-Marie Ampere developed equations relating current in a wire to the magnetic field around the wire.
-I England, Michael Faraday devised a series of experiments that demonstrate how current-carrying wires move in the presence of a magnetic field.
+In England, Michael Faraday devised a series of experiments that demonstrate how current-carrying wires move in the presence of a magnetic field.

 Instead of placing the wires outside a compass, Anyos Jedlik wound it into coils and placed the coils inside a magnetic field.
 As current changes inside the coils, the coils rotate.